Photodynamic therapy (PDT)

 Conditions sometimes treated with PDT include:

-PDT also shows promise in treating some other types of cancer, as well as warts, acne and extramammary Paget's disease (a pre-cancerous condition that affects skin in and around the groin).
+PDT also shows promise in treating some other types of cancer, as well as warts, acne and extramammary Paget's disease (a pre-cancerous condition that affects skin around the genitals and anus).

 What happens during photodynamic therapy (PDT)